raipc/atsd-jdbc/README.md

 * -Daxibase.tsd.driver.jdbc.trust=<IGNORE_CERTIFICATES>
 * -Daxibase.tsd.driver.jdbc.strategy=<STORE_STRATEGY [file,stream]>
 ```
-The first three parameters are mandatory to have tests done and the others are optional for more accurate checking.

 ## Usage

-To get started you should have ATSD instance started and valid credentials to deal with it.
-In general to create SQL statement you can use the usual java approach like:
+To begin you should have your ATSD instance started and valid credentials to it.
+In general to create SQL statement you can use the usual java approach:

 ```java
 Connection connection = DriverManager.getConnection("jdbc:axibase:atsd:" + <ATDS_URL>, <ATSD_LOGIN>, <ATSD_PASSWORD>);